TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 ## Must meet **ONE** of the following conditions:

-{{< accordion title="Previously or currently holding a position in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="1." bottomless="true" >}}
+{{< accordion title="Previously or currently holding a position at an economic company or in an economic field in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="1." bottomless="true" >}}
 * Documents verifying salary or income tax payment relating to employment at an economic company or in an economic field.
 (Please provide ONE of the following).

   * A tax statement and/or salary statements from your employer to prove your salary was above 160,000NT (eg Australia PAYG payment summary, Canada T4, Israel 106 form, Russia 2-NDFL, Poland PIT-11, UK P60, US W-2)